SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/settings/lbs.md

 #### errors

-* 204 – Entity not found (if there is no tracker with such id belonging to authorized user).
+* 204 – Entity not found - if there is no tracker with such id belonging to authorized user.
-* 208 – Device blocked (if tracker exists but was blocked due to tariff restrictions or some other reason).
+* 208 – Device blocked - if tracker exists but was blocked due to tariff restrictions or some other reason.